travelingcircusofurbanism/website/posts/bogota/Lafamiliaayara/content.md

 This year at March 4, Don Popo officially pre-registered his candidacy for the Bogota City Hall in the Cambio Radical Party.
 During the pre-registration, he addressed his core plan to make Bogota a "City Without Limits".

-"_politics is closely connected to a social, cultural aspect of our society and vice versa.
+"_Politics is closely connected to a social, cultural aspect of our society and vice versa.
 For me, thus, it is a natural choice to be politically active._" said Don Popo during the interview.

 ![](Lafamiliaayara3.jpg)
 ![](Lafamiliaayara7.jpg)